Spope/curiosity/README.md

 Then for each Sol, it will load the page and parse the pictures links.
 You can select which camera (A - B) and which side (Left - Right).

-It will only download picture >= 256px width.
+It will download pictures >= 256px width.
+Then it will remove non square pictures (somes are) and reduces them to 256X256px.
+After that, ffmpeg will create a .mp4 video at 10fps.

 ##Specification

 ####Server Side
 * NodeJS
+    * cheerio
+    * request
+    * q
+    * gm
+    * colors
+* imagemagick
+* graphicsmagick
-* Cheerio
+* ffmpeg

 ##Installation